Updated April 14, 2021

 - There are several sources of COVID-19 tests for schools and other sports organizers:

 - Use state-supported community-based testing sites, which are free and open to all regardless of symptoms.
 Visit the IDPH website to find COVID-19 testing sites.

 - Use rapid antigen tests allocated to local health departments.
-Local health departments may distribute tests directly to partners and organizations, including schools, for their use.
-Some local health departments also use their allotment to perform testing directly.
+Most local health departments receive and distribute BinaxNOW rapid antigen tests directly to partners and organizations, including schools, for their use.
+Some local health departments also use their BinaxNOW allocation to perform testing directly.
 Sports organizers should contact their local health department for more information on receiving a distribution of rapid antigen tests or to schedule testing for their athletes.

 - Collaborate with a local health care provider or contract with a lab or vendor for private testing.

 - Regular screening testing for sports participation does not apply to the following participants: